DavidRC-Projects/Fjones-Personal-Training/README.md

 ### General Site Strucutre

 All pages have a favicon item, title of 'Francis Jones Personal Training' and a h1 element of 'Francis Jones Fitness' that links every page with an anchor element back to the home page.
 There is a navigation bar and footer on each page that includes anchor elements to navigate the website and access his social media links respectively.
+Each page of the website has an accessibility rating of 94-100.

 ### Buttons